matthewlee01/cpsc-210-project/README.md

 ### User Stories

  - As a user, I want to be able to add a photo to my archive.
- - As a user, I want to be able to sort and filter my photos when I access them.
+ - As a user, I want to be able to filter my photos when I access them.
  - As a user, I want to be able to add custom tags and descriptions to my photo entries.
  - As a user, I want to be able to organize my photo entries into "rolls" to represent the physical film rolls they were taken from.